 Most employers require technical directors to hold a bachelor's degree and may prefer that they possess a graduate degree.
 A prospective technical director typically needs four or five years of experience in scenery design or other technical area to be considered for the position.
-In 2014, the BLS projected faster-than-average employment growth of 9% for directors and producers, through 2024.
-In addition, the BLS revealed an annual median salary of $68,440 for directors and producers, in 2015.
+In 2018, the BLS projected employment growth which is as fast as the average for directors and producers, through 2028.
+In addition, the BLS revealed an annual mean salary of $89,840 for directors and producers, in 2018.

 Theater Arts Instructor

 Set designers with good communication skills and a fondness for teaching may want to consider a job as a theater arts instructor at a community college or 4-year university.
 Such positions typically involve teaching scenic design, stage craft or scenery technology classes, as well as supervising and mentoring students as they produce plays and other departmental events.
-A 13% increase in post-secondary positions for art, drama and music teachers was predicted by the BLS for the 2014-2024 decade.
-In 2015, post-secondary drama, art and music teachers earned an annual median salary of $65,340, per the BLS.
+An increase in post-secondary positions for art, drama and music teachers was predicted by the BLS for the 2018-2028 decade, which is much faster than average.
+In 2018, post-secondary drama, art and music teachers earned an annual mean salary of $82,560, per the BLS.

 Requirements for Theater Arts Instructors

 Most post-secondary institutions expect that their theater arts instructors will have a master's or doctoral degree in the subject they are teaching.
 In some cases, however, professional experience may be considered a substitute for a post graduate degree.
 Theater arts instructors need good interpersonal skills to convey their knowledge of design and technology to their students.